Heading to Scandinavia? We’ve got some good news for you: the railways are amazing!

 Where do you live?

 The types of rail passes available to you will change depending on your nationality.
 There are two main options.
-Interrail passes are for European citizens and people who already live in Europe (and can prove it).
+Interrail passes are for European citizens (including Brits) and people who already live in Europe (and can prove it).
 If you’re from outside Europe you will need to use a Eurail pass.

 Prices for train trips around Scandinavia can vary a lot, depending on whether you’re eligible for an Interrail pass or a Eurail pass.
 For multi-country trips in Scandinavia, non-European travellers get considerably better prices than Europeans!

-Interrail passes (for Europeans and people living in Europe)
+(For Europeans and people living in Europe)

 If you have a European passport or have been a resident of Europe for more than six months, you’re eligible for an Interrail pass.